-The Honorable Patty Murray The Honorable Roy Blunt May 4, 2022 Page 3 of 6
+The Honorable Robert Aderholt The Honorable Rosa DeLauro May 09, 2023 Page 3 of 7

 Title VII programs help patients and communities by playing an essential role in improving the diversity of the health care workforce and connecting students to health careers by supporting recruitment, education, training and mentorship opportunities.
 Inclusive and diverse education and training experiences expose providers to backgrounds and perspectives other than their own and heightens cultural awareness in health care, resulting in benefits for all patients.
 Evidence shows that concordance between patients and providers results in better health outcomes.
-The AHA supports \$980 million for Title VII Health Professions Programs.

 National Health Service Corps (NHSC).
 The NHSC awards scholarships to health professions students and assists graduates of health professions programs with loan repayment in return for an obligation to provide health care services in underserved rural and urban areas.
-The AHA supports \$210 million for the NHSC.
+The AHA supports \$210 million in discretionary funding for the NHSC.
+The AHA also believes substantial mandatory funding is also a necessary investment in this critical program.

 Centers of Excellence and the Health Careers Opportunity Programs.
 These programs focus on recruiting and retaining minorities into the health professions to build a more diverse health care workforce.
-The Centers of Excellence grants strengthen the national capacity to train students from minority groups that are under-represented in allopathic and osteopathic medicine, dentistry and pharmacy, and behavioral or mental health.
+The Centers of Excellence grants strengthen the national capacity to train students from minority groups that are underrepresented in allopathic and osteopathic medicine, dentistry, and pharmacy, and behavioral or mental health.
 The Health Careers Opportunity program provides support for increasing the number of individuals from disadvantaged backgrounds in the health and allied health professions, and the AHA supports these programs.

 Preventing Burnout in the Health Workforce Program.
-For decades, health care professionals have faced greater rates of mental and behavioral health conditions, suicide and burnout than other professions while fearing the stigma and potential career repercussions of seeking care.
-The COVID-19 pandemic has exacerbated the already-present issues of stress, depression, anxiety, and other mental health issues experienced by health care providers.
+For decades, health care professionals have faced greater rates of mental and behavioral health conditions, suicide, and burnout than other professions while fearing the stigma and potential career repercussions of seeking care.
+The COVID-19 pandemic exacerbated the already-present issues of stress, depression, anxiety, and other mental health issues experienced by health care providers.

-President Biden recently signed into law the Dr. Lorna Breen Health Care Provider Protection Act, legislation the AHA supported, which aims to address this mental health crisis among our nation's healers.
-Named in honor of Dr. Lorna Breen, a physician from Charlottesville, Virginia who worked on the front lines of the pandemic in New York and died by suicide in spring of 2020, the law is intended to reduce and prevent suicide, burnout, and mental and behavioral health conditions among health care providers.
-The legislation authorizes grants to health care providers to establish programs that offer behavioral health services for front-line workers, requires the Department of Health and Human Services (HHS) to study and develop recommendations on strategies to address provider burnout and facilitate resiliency, and directs the CDC to launch a campaign encouraging health care workers to seek assistance when needed.
-The AHA supports \$100 million for the Preventing Burnout in the Health Workforce Program at HRSA.
+President Biden signed into law the Dr. Lorna Breen Health Care Provider Protection Act, legislation the AHA supported, which aims to address this mental health crisis among our nation's healers.
+Named in honor of Dr. Lorna Breen, a physician from Charlottesville, Va., who worked on the front lines of the pandemic in New York and died by suicide in spring of 2020, the law is intended to reduce and prevent suicide, burnout, and mental and behavioral health conditions among health care providers.
+The legislation authorized grants to health care providers to establish programs that offer behavioral health services for front-line workers, requires the Department of Health and Human Services (HHS) to study and develop recommendations on strategies to address provider burnout and facilitate resiliency, and directs the Centers for Disease Control (CDC) to launch a campaign encouraging health care workers to seek assistance when needed.
+It's critical this program is fully funded in order to continue this important work.
+The AHA supports \$45 million for the Preventing Burnout in the Health Workforce Program at HRSA.